 In accordance with the requirements of U.K. Companies Act 2006, we are required to establish a Directors' Remuneration Policy, which is used to determine the remuneration for our directors, including our Chief Executive Officer (our sole executive director), and our senior executive officers.
-This is required to be approved by shareholders at least every three years, by the passing of an ordinary resolution at the annual general meeting of shareholders.
+This is required to be approved by shareholders at least every three years, by the passing of an ordinary resolution at the annual general meeting of shareholders

-At our annual general meeting of shareholders on May 14, 2021 (the "2021 AGM"), a revised Remuneration Policy was presented to shareholders.
-This Remuneration Policy was supported by 99.50% of shareholder proxy votes cast and the resolution was duly passed.
-In 2022, the Company adhered to the policy as approved.
-In 2023, the Company intends to adhere to the policy as approved.
-Our Remuneration Policy is next scheduled to be proposed for shareholder approval at our 2024 AGM.
+At our May 2021 annual general meeting of shareholders, a revised Remuneration Policy was presented to shareholders.
+This Remuneration Policy was supported by 99.50% of shareholder votes cast and the resolution was duly passed.
+Our new Remuneration Policy is scheduled to be proposed for shareholder approval at our 2024 AGM under Proposal 12 and is set forth as Part II of Annex A to this proxy statement.

 Additionally, annually at our annual general meeting of shareholders, we hold a non-binding advisory vote regarding the compensation of our named executive officers and a non-binding advisory vote on our U.K. Directors' remuneration report.
-At our 2022 AGM, the non-binding advisory vote of shareholders supported the compensation of our named executive officers by 98.15% of the votes cast at the meeting.
-The U.K. Directors remuneration report was supported by 98.56% of the votes cast at the meeting.
+At our last annual general meeting of shareholders on May 16, 2023, the non-binding advisory vote of shareholders supported the compensation of our named executive officers by 99.70% of the votes cast at the meeting.
+The U.K. Directors' remuneration report was supported by 99.54 % of the votes cast at the meeting.
 These votes for and against the proposals, together with available feedback from investors, have been and will continue to be considered by the Remuneration Committee and Board in connection with the evaluation of executive and direct compensation.